 Here are some interesting facts about blood pressure you probably didn’t know about:

 13.1.
-It is not limited to Older People
+It is Not Limited to Older People

 High blood pressure is not limited to older people, young people can also have the disease.
 Hypertension is known to be the number one cause of stroke in the world today.
-Medical health practitioners are of the opinion that there is an unusual increase in stroke in young people because of the rising rates of obesity.
-Do well to check your blood pressure as often as you can

 13.2.
 It Doesn’t Always Have Symptoms

 You should know that there are thousands of people living with this condition without any knowledge of it.
-This is because the condition doesn’t really have any symptoms.
+This is because the condition doesn’t have any symptoms.

 13.3.
 It Comes With Unique Risks for Women